abraunegg/onedrive/docs/usage.md

 Additionally, the following display manager integrations are independent from the above configuration specification:

 1. **GUI Notifications** — The client (when compiled with `--enable-notifications`) will send notifications to the GUI when important events occur.
 2. **Recycle Bin** — When `use_recycle_bin = "true"` is enabled, the client uses the FreeDesktop.org Trash Specification–compliant recycle bin for any online deletions that are processed locally.
-This works even when no GUI is available.
+This capability can be utilised even when no GUI is available.

 #### What about context menu integration?